Ambrosio Padilla: Early life

 Padilla was born as the eighth of eleven children of Dr. Nicanor Padilla and Ysabel Bibby.
 He married Lourdes de las Alas on May 4, 1941, the eldest daughter of Taaleño senator Antonio de las Alas.
-Padilla fathered 10 children: 6 boys and 4 girls.
+Padilla fathered ten children: six boys and four girls.

 Athletic career

 Padilla was born in Lingayen, Pangasinan.
 He studied at the Ateneo de Manila for his high school and college education.
 In college, he was the team captain of the 1928 Ateneo de Manila Blue Eagles varsity basketball squad that won the 1928 NCAA (Philippines) basketball championship under coach James A. Martin, S.J.
 Later, he studied law at the University of the Philippines and became a varsity player of the university's baseball team in the early 1930s.

 In 1930, Padilla played for the Philippines which won the gold medal of the 9th Far Eastern Games basketball tournament in Tokyo, Japan.
 He played alongside Jacinto Ciria Cruz and Mariano Filomeno.
 In 1934, he captained the national team that retained the basketball championship in the 10th Far Eastern Games held at home for the final time.

-In 1936, Padilla as team captain of the national basketball team led the Philippines to a fifth-place finished in the 11th (1936) Summer Olympics held at Berlin, Germany.
+In 1936, Padilla as team captain of the national basketball team led the Philippines to a fifth-place finish in the 1936 Summer Olympics held in Berlin, Germany.
 It remains the best finish by an Asian country in men's Olympic basketball history.
 The team was coached by Dionisio Calvo and, aside from Padilla, boasted of great players like Ciria Cruz and Charles Borck.

 Padilla retired from basketball and became the chair of the Philippine Amateur Athletic Federation (PAAF) Basketball Committee from 1938 to 1954.

-The international governing body, FIBA, appointed Padilla as its Vice President for Asia from 1956 to 1964.
+The international governing body, FIBA, appointed Padilla as its vice president for Asia from 1956 to 1964.
 He was one of the forefathers and later elected President of the Asian Basketball Confederation (ABC), now known as FIBA Asia, from 1960 to 1966 with his former coach Dionisio Calvo as the Secretary-General.
 When he finished his term, he served as the ABC president emeritus from 1967.

 He became the sixth President of the Philippine Amateur Athletic Federation (PAAF), the forerunner of the Philippine Olympic Committee (POC), in 1970 and became the first president of the POC when PAAF was renamed POC in 1975.